Carl Jung: India

 In December 1937, Jung left Zurich again for an extensive tour of India with Fowler McCormick.
 In India, he felt himself "under the direct influence of a foreign culture" for the first time.
-In Africa, his conversations had been strictly limited by the language barrier, but in India, he was able to converse extensively.
+In Africa, his conversations had been strictly limited by the language barrier, but he could converse extensively in India.
 Hindu philosophy became an important element in his understanding of the role of symbolism and the life of the unconscious, though he avoided a meeting with Ramana Maharshi.
 He described Ramana as being absorbed in "the self".
+During these travels, he visited the Vedagiriswarar Temple, where he had a conversation with a local expert about the symbols and sculptures on the gopuram of this temple.
+He later wrote about this conversation in his book Aion.
 Jung became seriously ill on this trip and endured two weeks of delirium in a Calcutta hospital.
 After 1938, his travels were confined to Europe.

-Later years and death
+Later life and death

 Jung became a full professor of medical psychology at the University of Basel in 1943 but resigned after a heart attack the next year to lead a more private life.
-In 1945, he began corresponding with an English Roman Catholic priest, Father Victor White, who became a close friend of Jung, regularly visiting the Jungs at the Bollingen estate.
+In 1945, he began corresponding with an English Roman Catholic priest, Father Victor White, who became a close friend, regularly visiting the Jungs at the Bollingen estate.
 Jung became ill again in 1952.

 Jung continued to publish books until the end of his life, including Flying Saucers: A Modern Myth of Things Seen in the Skies (1959), which analyzed the archetypal meaning and possible psychological significance of the reported observations of UFOs.

-In 1961, Jung wrote his last work, a contribution to Man and His Symbols entitled "Approaching the Unconscious" (published posthumously in 1964).
+In 1961, he wrote his last work, a contribution to Man and His Symbols entitled "Approaching the Unconscious" (published posthumously in 1964).
 Jung died on 6 June 1961 at Küsnacht after a short illness.
 He had been beset by circulatory diseases.